Ocawesome101/oc-pipelines/README.md

 Loads a library from `/libraries` or `/plumber/libraries`.

 #### `loadPipeline(string[, string]): table`
-Loads a given pipeline from `/plumber/pipelines`.
+Loads a given pipeline from `/pipelines` or `/plumber/pipelines`.
 Takes a pipeline name and optionally a comma-separated list of varargs.

 #### `startPipeline(string[, string]): number`
 Loads the given pipeline, adds it to the scheduler queue, and returns its ID.